 If you are using a point and shoot the camera is making all sorts of processing decisions on your behalf.
 For this reason, I shoot Raw (digital negatives).
 What I get is the plain unadorned, uncorrected image that the camera sensor recorded – with all the camera sensor’s inherent color and luminance interpretation – or more accurately lack thereof.

 Over time tools change, tastes change, and my skills improve, so I go back and re-edit some pictures.
 Other times I get really brave and tackle the huge (1500+) picture processing backlog I have.
 Several of those pictures are ones that I had a specific idea of how I wanted them to turn out – but up to now I’ve not got it “just-so.” and they are sitting there waiting for inspiration to strike.

 For me, the art is in both seeing the picture and then bringing out the best from it.
 When I say “seeing the picture” – that doesn’t mean the image in front of me, I mean the idea of the completed processed picture that forms in my mind.

 There are some purists who think you should be able to take an image and print it – the “Out of Camera” cognoscenti.
 When you do it and the picture meets your needs, it is great – but even then you have to decide which software is going to convert the Raw image in your camera.
 My current camera has around 20 (guess) different shooting and ‘Film render’ modes.

-I have to admit I thought I was cheating by post processing – until I learned that the original Alfred Edward Beken (Beken of Cowes) and Ansel Adams were both masters of post-production.
+I have to admit I thought I was cheating by post-processing – until I learned that the original Alfred Edward Beken (Beken of Cowes) and Ansel Adams were both masters of post-production.
 And I was even happier to discover that Adams re-visited the processing of some of his pictures over time.
 Most famous of all is the picture of Che Guevara — Guerrillero Heroico by Alberto Korda, which started life as a very ‘Meh’ picture.
 Korda’s genius was in spotting the wonderful crop, producing what is claimed to be the most reproduced photograph of all time.